shoefer/ball_catching/README.md

     python ball_catching/run.py single --strategies COVOAC2DStrategy

-It should pop up a couple plots and return an console output similar to this:
+A couple of plots should pop up, and the console should state an output similar to this one:

     Statistics: (trials 1)
     mean(terminal_distance) -> 0.004031813928037309